The Corpse ‘Shavasana’ posture

-The Shavasana or the ‘corpse pose’ in yoga is considered to be one of the most important of meditative postures in Yoga.
-The corpse pose is seen as one of the best poses to revitalise the body and mind…
+The Shavasana or the ‘corpse pose’ in yoga is considered to be one of the most important of mind ‘mindful’ aware postures in yoga.
+The corpse pose is seen as one of the best posture to revitalise the body and mind.

 - Understand Body-Mind Connect

 1/9.
 Lie down- Savasana is practiced by laying down on flat bed or any other flat surface.

 2/9.
 Eyes closed- Keep the eyes closed for better inward concentration.
 If the eyes open in between, don’t stress, simply close them again because it is human nature to want to be sense aware of the surrounds.

 3/9.
 No Disturbance- It would be good if there is no disturbance around as it will be easy to practice this asana.
 So, select a suitable time for doing it when there is no disturbance.
 Early morning or late night time (before sleep) is generally preferable for this reason, but it can be any other time of the day.
 Phones and other gadgets should be switched off.

 4/9.
 Remove ornamentations and wearables- It is advisable not to wear any ornamentation, such as rings, chains, bracelets, bands, belts or any other similar thing as it obstructs the flow of energy and they can also make distracting noise.